GANG AND VIOLENT CRIMES DIVISION

 Robbery Main Line - (562) 570-7464, 8 a.m. - 5 p.m.
 Monday through Friday

 Q: How do I decrease my chances of becoming a robbery victim?

-Q: I own a business in town, how should I protect myself from robbery?
+Q: I own a business in Long Beach, how should I protect myself from robbery?

 The Violent Crimes Detail is a general investigative unit that handles crimes such as attempted murder, assault with a deadly weapon, battery, assault on police officers, stalking, criminal threats, violation of restraining orders, cruelty to animals, threatening phone calls, and vandalism.
-The detail is also responsible for handling bomb threats, explosion investigations, processing of all firearms to determine ownership and return the weapon to the owner if it was stolen as well as determining if the weapon was involved in a crime.
+Detectives are responsible for handling bomb threats, explosion investigations, processing of all firearms to determine ownership and returning the weapon to the owner if it was stolen, as well as determining if the weapon was involved in a crime.
 The detail is also responsible for tracking hate crimes for the Department of Justice.

 Contact Numbers and Hours:

 Violent Crimes Main Line - (562) 570-7250, 8 a.m. - 5 p.m.
 Monday through Friday

 Fax Line - (562) 570-7279

 Q: I have an old gun that I don't want any longer, what can I do?